cuiyongbo/hello-world/my_wiki/english_notes.rst

 | interleave [留白]
 | Definition: insert pages, typically blank ones, between the pages of (a book).
 | Usage: Books of maps interleaved with tracing paper.
 |
+| postscript
+| Definition: (abbr. **PS**) an extra message that you add at the end of a letter after your signature. [附言]
+| Usage: He added a postscript: "Leaving tomorrow".
+| Definition: an additional statement or action that provides further information on or a sequel to something.[后话]
+| Usage: As a postscript to this, Paul did finally marry.
+|
+| sequel
+| Definition: a book, film, movie, play etc. that continues the story of an earlier one. [续集]
+| Usage: A sequel to the hit movie *Sister Act*.
+| Definition: Something that takes place after  or as a result of an earlier event.
+| Usage: This encouragement to grow potatoes had a disastrous sequel some fifty years later.
+|
 | cartography
 | Definition: The activity of making map.